Catel/Catel.Docs/src/vnext/content/getting-started/wpf/creating-the-models.md

 ## Creating the model classes

-The models that will be used in this application will derive from the *ModelBase* or *SavableModelBase* class of Catel.
+The models that will be used in this application will derive from the `ModelBase`, `ValidatableModelBase` or `SavableModelBase` class of Catel.
 These classes enable support for change notifications, validations and persistence.
-The *SavableModelBase* adds additional methods to save and load from/to streams or files without having to create a serializer first.
+The `SavableModelBase` adds additional methods to save and load from/to streams or files without having to create a serializer first.

 To create the model classes, create the following classes in the *Models* folder.